code-alt/kajam-2022/README.md

 # Install: (I don't know why you would install this)

-Clone this repo with git and run 'npm i && npm start'.
+Clone this repo with git and run `npm i && npm start`.